A large one in

 variations in trunk-form.
 The fast-growing won't get the "wide shoulders".
 It

-in, wrapped in small needles!
-I found mine in Roskilde 2001, but have
+with 10-30 seeds in, wrapped in small needles!
+I have

 seen a lot in Australia.
 Brought some seeds back, and Copenhagen